-The Perfect Desktop - Ubuntu 12.10 (Quantal Quetzal)
+The Perfect Desktop - Ubuntu Studio 12.10

-This tutorial shows how you can set up an Ubuntu 12.10 desktop that is a full-fledged replacement for a Windows desktop, i.e. that has all the software that people need to do the things they do on their Windows desktops.
+This tutorial shows how you can set up an Ubuntu Studio 12.10 desktop that is a full-fledged replacement for a Windows desktop, i.e. that has all the software that people need to do the things they do on their Windows desktops.
 The advantages are clear: you get a secure system without DRM restrictions that works even on old hardware, and the best thing is: all software comes free of charge.
 Please note that Ubuntu Studio 12.10 uses XFCE as the default desktop environment.

 Virtual Hosting With PureFTPd And MySQL (Incl.
 Quota And Bandwidth Management) On Ubuntu 12.10